 Rajna is an Adult psychiatrist, a subspecialist in the field of Social psychiatry, as well as a licensed psychotherapist.
-She is also in the final phase of becoming a Child and adolescent psychiatry specialist.
+She is also a Child and adolescent psychiatrist.
 Today, her main clinical focus lies in diagnosing and implementing a variety of therapeutic approaches in treating neurodevelopmental disorders.
 Rajna is involved in a project of ESSENCE knowledge spreading in undeveloped countries, and she is an active member of the Autism Spectrum Disorder International Consortium (ASDIC).

 As assistant professor at the Department for Psychiatry and Psychological Medicine, Faculty of Medicine, University of Rijeka, Croatia, Rajna Knez actively participates in conducting various class activities.
 She has initiated and designed the elective course Child psychiatry - challenges and opportunities where she now stands as course coordinator.